This article has been reviewed and updated as of May 25, 2021.

 - The CDC is NOT saying that all people who have had allergic reactions to infused or injectable medications should not get a COVID-19 vaccine.

-What they are saying: If you’ve had an immediate allergic reaction to an infused or injectable medication — such as a biologic for an inflammatory or autoimmune disease — you should consider as a precaution and discuss it with your doctor.
+What they are saying: If you’ve had an immediate allergic reaction to an infused or injectable medication — such as a biologic for an inflammatory or autoimmune disease — you should consider it a precaution to vaccination and discuss it with your doctor.

 The CDC says: “These persons should be counseled about the unknown risks of developing a severe allergic reaction and balance these risks against the benefits of vaccination.”

 - Do you have a history of severe allergic reaction to an injectable medication (intravenous, intramuscular, or subcutaneous)?

 - Do you have a history of a severe allergic reaction to a prior vaccine?

 - Do you have a history of an immediate (less than four hours) or severe allergic reaction to polyethylene glycol (PEG), a polysorbate or polyoxyl 35 castor oil (e.g. paclitaxel) containing injectable or vaccine?

 “We recommend that these questions be asked and if anyone answers yes, that they be referred to a board-certified allergy and asthma doctor,” says allergist Mary Hudelson, MD, a member of the ACAAI COVID-19 Task Force.

 PEG is found in a number of products, from creams to laxatives, and medications like the injectable steroid Depo-Medrol, says Dr. Hudelson.